digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_goals.md

 # Session 1: Goals (teaching notes)

+## Literature reviews in IS

+- Be prepared to illustrate the concept matrix
+- Mention that W&W offered more suggestions, but those are the most prominent ones

+## Goals

 Typical research questions:

 Ask students whether anyone has a research question that fits to one of the four categories